zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-soda/data_load_soda.md

     ![OCI Cloud Shell](./images/json-7.png)

-3. To use the SODA REST APIs, we need to construct the URL.
+3. To use the SODA for REST APIs, we need to construct the URL.
 To start, we use cURL and pass in the username/password combination.
 Be sure to use the password that you set for our user back in the User Setups lab.

     ```
     curl -u "gary:PASSWORD"